How to Develop Custom Software for Assisted Living Facility or Nursing Home

 In this section, all appointments with specialists like physicians, psychologists, dentists, and others can be scheduled.
 If the appointment is paid, the bill can be added to the total invoice for the services.
 The system can send reminders and keep the history of appointments to have everything documented.

 7. Electronic billing and invoicing

 You will definitely agree that manual accounting is inefficient.
-Accounting software for Assisted Living Facilities that is integrated with your system can reduce a substantial part of the caregivers’ routine.
+Accounting software for Assisted Living Facilities that are integrated with your system can reduce a substantial part of the caregivers’ routine.

-Keeping bills and invoices on paper can result in lost or duplication of documents.
+Keeping bills and invoices on paper can result in loss or duplication of documents.
 It is more efficient and safe to have all financial data in the central system.
-The best billing software for an Assisted Living Facility is a custom made one.
+The best billing software for an Assisted Living Facility is a custom-made one.
 It allows you to take into account the specifics of your organization.
 But of course, you can also try to integrate your current billing software for nursing homes to save on cost.

 By having pre-defined prices for rent and services in the system, the staff or system itself can generate and send invoices to your customers.
 You can customize the invoice to reflect your logo or trademark, add all extra services (bathing, mobility assistance, dressing, night checks, housekeeping, etc.), track the history of payments, and quickly get the financial report.
 Invoices can be scheduled and sent to one or multiple payers (if needed).
 The system will also automatically calculate credits and discounts when applicable.

 One of the biggest challenges of assisted living facility marketing is heavy competition.
 That's why it is indispensable to have a Pipeline Management system built into your CRM:

 - Managing your facility’s social media

 - Sending out marketing materials (blog articles, ebooks, white papers) and invitations to community events